letsencrypt/cp-cps/CPS.md

 # 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS

-WebTrust compliance audits are indended to ensure a CA's compliance with its CP and CPS and relevant WebTrust audit criteria.
+WebTrust compliance audits are intended to ensure a CA's compliance with its CP and CPS and relevant WebTrust audit criteria.

 ## 8.1 Frequency or circumstances of assessment